 in children and young adults.
 As you get older, you

-may find that you get fewer warts or your warts go away.
-Warts are less common
+may find that you get fewer warts or that your warts go away.

-public showers, locker rooms, and around swimming pool
+public showers and locker rooms and around swimming pool

 person who has warts.